 0 by default.

--l rate to adjust the learning rate up or down.
+-l <learning rate> to adjust the learning rate up or down.

 Note: A higher learning rate makes the model converge faster, but if you adjust the learning rate too high, you risk over-fit and end-up worse on average.